-The SMA is responsible for the operation and oversight of the incident reporting and management system in accordance with its Reportable Events (RE) Policy.
-All RE are received and reviewed by SMA staff to ensure that the information is complete and that the case manager has taken the appropriate steps within the required timeframes.
-This includes submission of the intervention and action plan and may include contacting law enforcement and/or Adult Protective Services (APS) and conducting an on-site visit.
+The SMA is responsible for for the operation and oversight of the incident reporting and management system in accordance with its Reportable Events (RE) Policy, oversight of the RE system.
+All REs are received and reviewed by SMA staff, whose responsibility it is to to ensure that the information is complete and that the case manager has taken the appropriate steps within the required timeframes.
+This includes submission of the intervention and action plan and may include contacting law enforcement and/or Adult Protective Services (APS) and conducting an on-site visit. review the actions and plans of the supports planners, or in some cases nurse monitors, that have been developed to resolve incidents and put in place measures to prevent recurrence.

+When a RE is submitted through the LTSSMaryland tracking system, the SMA receives an alert.
 SMA staff triage RE daily in the LTSSMaryland Tracking System, which involves a detailed review of the event report and assigning a severity level based on established criteria and a dedicated reviewer.
 If the RE represents an immediate jeopardy (IJ) or non-IJ high incident, the SMA staff triaging will also email the assigned reviewer to assist with greater prioritization.
 Case managers and Local Health Department (LHD) assessors and nurse monitors are also able to submit an RE as "urgent," which alerts all RE staff to its presence via the LTSSMaryland Tracking System.
-Once assigned, the reviewer conducts an assessment of the completeness and adequacy of the event report provided by the submitter and will follow up as necessary to obtain additional information and/or documentation.
+Once assigned, the RE reviewer conducts an assessment of the completeness and adequacy of the information event report provided by the submitter, as well as the proposed intervention/s and action plan.
+During the course of the review, SMA staff consult with the RE submitter as necessary and will follow up as necessary to obtain additional information and/or documentation.
 The assigned reviewer also facilitates the process of intervention, including ensuring that the case manager develops and submits the intervention and action plan within the required timeframe and that it seeks to address, to the extent possible, the root cause of the incident and/or complaint of which the RE is comprised.
 The assigned reviewer will also refer the RE to appropriate SMA staff for additional follow-up and action, such as initiating a corrective action plan (CAP), or outside the SMA to a licensing authority such as the Office of Health Care Quality (OHCQ) or Maryland Board of Nursing (MBoN).

-Upon completion of the review and after ensuring all necessary follow-up and action has been taken and documented, the assigned reviewer closes the RE in the LTSSMaryland Tracking System.
-The standard review period is 45 days; however, some RE require a longer review period due to the complexity and/or severity of the incident and/or complaint, or due to delays on the part of other involved parties.
+Upon completion of the review and after ensuring all necessary follow-up and action has been taken and documented, the assigned reviewer closes the RE in the LTSSMaryland Ttracking Ssystem.
+During the review of an RE, clinical consultation is available if needed by the reviewer from the SMA nurse consultant or other clinicians in the Medicaid Office of Long Term Services and Supports.